atdd-bdd/GherkinExecutorForJava/details.md

 | HIGH_VALUE | 100   | Highest allowed input |
 | LOW_VALUE  | 1     | Lowest allowed input  |
 ```
-Whereever you use these tokens, they will be replaced by the value.
+Where ever you use these tokens, they will be replaced by the value.
 For example:
 ```
 Given this data:
 | ID  | Value     |